Johann Chapoutot

 Johann Chapoutot (born 30 July 1978) is a French historian, specializing in contemporary history, Germany, and Nazism.

 Early life

-Johann Chapoutot was born in Martigues (France).
-In 1995, his eleventh grade history teacher enrolled him in the Concours Général in the history category, where the topic was "Was it one or several fascisms in interwar period Europe?".
+Johann Chapoutot was born in Martigues, France.
+In 1995, his eleventh grade history teacher enrolled him in the Concours Général in the history category, where the topic was "Were there one or several fascisms in the interwar period in Europe?"
 Chapoutot ranked first at the competition.